Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency

 - Personality and outgoingness (since they have to work extensively with a range of clients)

 Although some agencies combine these two marketing agency roles, having a separate project manager can make the life of an account manager much easier.

 While account managers strategically manage relationships, project managers are focused on the details.
 They coordinate between the different parties involved and manage deadlines, resources, and tasks.

 Project managers oversee the coordination of teams and individuals to create, develop, and deliver ads and campaigns.
 They’re responsible for quality control, budget, and scheduling.

-All the planning, monitoring, and execution in a project typically falls under the domain of the project manager.
+All the planning, monitoring, and execution of a project typically falls under the domain of the project manager.

 They typically report to account managers or directors.

 For example, here’s a job listing for a project manager at Corra.
-Notice how the responsibilities differ from an account manager’s.
+Notice how the responsibilities differ from an account manager.
 The latter is focused more on managing clients, while the project manager is more internally aligned.

 Project managers are always on the go and have little downtime.
 They have to get things done or ensure others get things done.
 They start their day with a to-do list and then dive in.

 They might meet with several people throughout the day both inside and outside the agency.
 They also do a lot of research for presentations and for tracking results.